Even if its structure has changed, Goldman still has the same capable management and employees that enabled it to outperform in recent years.

 The company has a record of success with higher-volume lower-margin businesses, and this capability could prove useful in adapting to OTC derivatives reform and changes in the fixed-income trading landscape.

-Several of the company's primary U.S. and European competitors have been forced to restructure, and this could give Goldman an opportunity to gain market share.
+Several of the company's primary U.S. and European competitors have been forced to restructure, which could give Goldman an opportunity to gain market share.
 Read more

 All else equal, reduced leverage reduces returns to shareholders.